 The Lesson: Life Isn’t Binary

-At a glance, the plot of a Star Wars story isn’t all that complex: good guys beat bad guys (usually by destroying their giant evil space laser, see #1 above), and we all go home for some blue milk.
+At a glance, the plot of a Star Wars story isn’t all that complex: good guys beat bad guys (usually by destroying some version of a Death Star, see #1 above), and we all go home for some blue milk.

-The prequels carry this theme heavily, showing us Annakin’s growth from eager boy to gallant hero to nigh-irredeemable monster.
-This path is paved for him by a lifetime of being put in a box and having his emotions invalidated.
+The prequels carry this theme heavily, showing Anakin’s growth from an eager boy to a gallant hero to a nigh-irredeemable Sith lord.
+Unfortunately, this path to the dark side is paved for him, and not just by Palpatine.
+A lifetime of moral hard-lining and ultimata make it inevitable.

-Mace Windu’s purple lightsaber (breaking from the blue = good, red = bad tradition to which fans were accustomed) is also believed to be a sign of this fallibility in the good/bad binary.
-It definitely has nothing to do with the fact that Samuel L. Jackson just insisted on getting a purple one.
+Mace Windu’s purple lightsaber (which appeared long after fans had come to expect blue for good and red for bad) is also a signal of this fallibility in the good/bad binary.
+It definitely has nothing to do with the fact that Samuel L Jackson insisted on getting a purple one.

-6. “[Insert literally any piece of Star Wars content here] RUINED the series!”
+6. “[Insert any piece of Star Wars content here] RUINED the series!”